Gedulis12/Learning-python/README.md

-(if using for the first time) git remote add "URL" git push -f origin master (push to main branch) git branch -b NEW BRANCH - creates new branch git push origin NEW BRANCH pushes updates to new branch
+(if using for the first time) git remote add "URL" git push -f origin master (push to main branch) git branch -b NEW BRANCH - creates new branch git push origin NEW BRANCH pushes updates to new branch - use this and later create pull request in github to merge with master